riiapangilinan/TheDonutHole/README.md

 ## Project Overview

 The Donut Hole is a full-stack web application for an online donut shop.
 It's built with Python's Flask framework on the backend, a MySQL database for data persistence, and standard HTML, CSS, and JavaScript on the frontend.
 The application provides features for customers to browse products, manage a shopping cart, and place orders.
-It also includes an admin panel for managing products.
+It also includes an admin panel for managing products and users, and a staff panel for order fulfillment.

 ## Core Technologies

 *   **Backend:** Python, Flask
 *   **Database:** MySQL
 *   **Frontend:** HTML, CSS, JavaScript
+*   **Environment Management:** python-dotenv
 *   **Deployment:** (Not specified, but can be deployed on any server that supports Python/WSGI)

 ## Features